b1nch3f/Chatter-Node-Integration/README.md

 Your app should now be running on [localhost:3000](http://localhost:5000/).

-###Make necessary changes in the server.js to match with your org.
+##Make necessary changes in the server.js to match with your org.
-#After i'm done putting a few more pieces it'll move it to heroku
+###After i'm done putting a few more pieces it'll run in heroku